JingHu-gdut/DKGZSL/README.md

 experiments on three benchmark datasets demonstrate that DKGZSL achieves consistent state-of-the-art performance with both ResNet-101 and ViT-B/16 feature extractors.
-Comprehensive ablation studies further confirm the effectiveness and complementarity of each proposed component.
+Comprehensive ablation studies further confirm the effectiveness and complementarity of each proposed component.